 - 6.2.1 The SAR service provider shall arrange for training and exercises for RCC and, as appropriate, RSC staff to develop and maintain their skills, knowledge and attitudes at a level necessary for safe and effective provision of civil aviation SAR services to domestic and international civil aviation operations.
 The training program, types of exercises and scheduled intervals shall be acceptable to CAAT.

 - 6.2.2 The SAR service provider shall establish a mandatory training program suitable for all RCC personnel.
 The program shall include the following aspects:

 - a) initial training;

 - b) specialized training;

 - c) on-the-job (OJT) training;

 - d) recurrent and refresher training;

 - e) SAR exercises (SAREXs).

+- 6.2.3 (Applicable until 25 November 2026) To achieve and maintain maximum efficiency in SAR services, the SAR service provider shall provide for periodic training of SAR personnel, SRU staff, including military personnel and arrange regular SAREXs, which may be a desktop communications exercise, coordinating exercise, with each alternate SAREX being a full-scale exercise.
+The SAREX should also be fulfilled by participating in a subregional SAREX for testing the SAR system.

-- 6.2.3 To achieve and maintain maximum efficiency in SAR services, the SAR service provider shall provide for periodic training of SAR personnel, SRU staff, including military personnel and arrange regular SAREXs, which may be a desktop communications exercise, coordinating exercise, with each alternate SAREX being a full-scale exercise.
+- 6.2.3 (Applicable as to 26 November 2026) To achieve and maintain maximum efficiency in SAR services, the SAR service provider shall provide for periodic training of SAR personnel, SRU staff, including military personnel and arrange regular SAREXs, which include both land and maritime environments as appropriate, containing both search and rescue elements, remote from an aerodrome and may be a desktop communications exercise, coordinating exercise, with each alternate SAREX being a full-scale exercise.
 The SAREX should also be fulfilled by participating in a sub-regional SAREX for testing the SAR system.

-- 6.2.4 Training in aeronautical SAR shall consist of theoretical and practical aspects, as a minimum include: